 On a Monday morning flight from Seattle to Chicago, the cabin functioned as an office.
 Laptops opened in unison.
 Slack messages refreshed.
 A consultant finished a slide deck before the descent.
 No one reached for a credit card or paused at the WiFi screen.
 That quiet efficiency signals a shift for American Airlines travelers.
 In-flight internet once required a choice.
 The shift arrived on January 6, 2026.
-The American Airlines Free WiFi now covers most of the fleet for AAdvantage members.
+The American Airlines Free WiFi now covers most of the fleet for AAdvantage members, with rollout reaching roughly 90% of aircraft and more than 2 million flights annually (FOX4 news).

 The change alters how productivity unfolds at 35,000 feet, how loyalty is measured, and how airlines compete as offline time grows rarer.